MatthewNichols/local-postgis/README.md

 - All backups are timestamped and stored on your host machine at `~/backups/postgis-local`
 - The `pg-shell` container connects to the `postgis-local` database server automatically
 - Edit scripts in your local `./scripts/` directory and they're immediately available in the container
+- Add custom Zsh functions or aliases in `./zsh-custom/` and rebuild to have them available in your shell